Why You Should Feed Your Baby Peanuts (According to Science)

-For all, a good time to bring this up with your pediatrician is at the 2 month well-child visit, way before you are starting to think about food introduction.
+For all parents, the 2-month well-child visit is a good time to bring up allergen introduction with your pediatrician, long before you are starting to think about food introduction.

-Well the studies done usually have families give the allergen every day.
-To be exact the LEAP study gave babies 6g of peanut protein a week in the form of Bamba peanut puff or other cooked peanut (We calculated that out to be about 8 Bamba per week).
+In these studies, the families usually give the allergen every day.
+To be exact, the LEAP study gave babies 6g of peanut protein per week in the form of Bamba peanut puff or other cooked peanuts (we calculated that to be about 8 Bamba per week).
 Obviously, this can be difficult and impractical.
-The goal is that by the time your child is 12 months of age you expose them to the top 8 allergens as often as you can and diversify their diet with other foods as much as you can.
+The goal is to 1) expose your child to the top 8 allergens as often as possible by the time he or she is 12 months of age and 2) diversify their diet with other foods as much as you can.

 There haven’t been any studies as clear cut as the LEAP study for other allergens.
-However, most experts agree that the same strategy makes sense because of other smaller studies, particularly with eggs.
-Though the AAP did not make any specific recommendations on early introduction any other allergen, they did state that there is no evidence showing that delaying introduction prevents allergies.
-Many do believe that introducing allergens early and often can help prevent food allergies.
-The important allergens to think about in the United States are: milk, wheat, soy, egg, fish, shellfish, tree nuts, and sesame.
+However, most experts agree that the same strategy makes sense for other foods, because of findings from other smaller studies, particularly with eggs.
+Though the AAP did not make any specific recommendations on early introduction of any other allergen, they did state that there is no evidence showing that delaying introduction prevents allergies.
+Many experts believe that introducing allergens early and often can help prevent food allergies.
+In the United States, the important allergens to consider are: milk, wheat, soy, egg, fish, shellfish, tree nuts, and sesame.

 Then introduce anything!
 You can introduce any food you like!
-Yes really.
-A lot of experts still recommend introducing foods less likely to cause allergies as the first ever food (like oat baby cereal) since the baby is still learning to eat.
-But after that, anything is fair game- and we believe the earlier you introduce allergens the better.
+Yes, really.
+Many experts still recommend introducing foods that are less likely to cause allergies as the first-ever food (like oat baby cereal), since the baby is still learning to eat.
+But after that, anything is fair game — and we believe the earlier you introduce food allergens the better.
 Also, did you know that the common belief that you need to wait 3-5 days in between foods is not actually based in any evidence?
-It is ok to still follow that tip if it makes you feel more comfortable, but if you want to go faster- go for it.
+If it makes you feel more comfortable, it is perfectly find to follow that tip, but if you want to go faster — go for it.

-Finally, keep giving foods and introducing them.
-It is really common for kids to reject foods at first taste.
+Finally, continue giving your child the newly introduced foods.
+It’s very common for kids to reject foods at first taste.
 However, the more diverse their diet by the time they are 1, the better!